-Medico-legal Assessments are often referred to as Medical legal assessments or personal injury medical examinations.
 Medico-legal examinations are often requested by your lawyer, the insurer, or the insurer’s lawyers for the purpose of your ongoing injury compensation claim.
-This assessment is often conducted by a medical legal doctor (i.e, medico legal doctor), or other medico legal experts.
+This assessment is usually conducted by a medical legal doctor (i.e, medico-legal doctor), or other medico-legal experts.
 These doctors are often known as workers’ compensation doctors, AMS doctors, or accident injury doctors.
-Unlike your GP or your treating doctor, medical legal doctors are often not of your choice.
+Unlike your GP or your treating doctor, medical-legal doctors are often not of your choice.
 They are chosen by the lawyers or the insurance company to assess your level of disability or impairment ratings.

 As an expert witness, the District Court consolidated practice directions state that the doctor conducting the medico legal review is not an advocate for a party.
 An expert witness’s paramount duty is a duty to the Court and not to the person retaining the expert.